abhishekbadjatya/PatentAnalysis/README.md

 2. Unzip the downloaded files to a sub-folder named 'data'.

 3. Ensure that the 'SPARK_HOME' environment variable is set to the Spark installation directory.

+4. Ensure that the Graphene docker images are running for the address localhost:8010